 What it does: Mimics maternal appeasing pheromone to signal “safe social group” and reduce inter-cat threat perception.

 In multi-cat households where territorial tension escalates to chasing and aggression, the Feliway Multicat diffuser is the appropriate starting intervention—though severe inter-cat aggression typically requires a more comprehensive behavioral management strategy alongside pheromone support.
-[How to Introduce a Second Cat in a Small Apartment (Step-by-Step Guide)]
+If tension comes from a new cat introduction, pair the diffuser with our step-by-step guide on how to introduce a second cat in a small apartment.

 Can You Use Both?